Beneficial ownership: United Kingdom

 The United Kingdom defines a beneficial owner (known as a 'person with significant control') as someone who holds more than 25 per cent shares or voting rights in a company.
 There are several company registers of beneficial ownership.
 The persons with significant control (PSC) register contains the beneficial owners of UK companies and is held by Companies House.
-This register contains information about beneficial owners’ full names, date of birth, nationality, country of birth, service address, residential address, the original date of beneficial ownership and the nature of control over the company.
+This register contains information about beneficial owners' full names, date of birth, nationality, country of birth, service address, residential address, the original date of beneficial ownership and the nature of control over the company.
 This is a free and open register.
-There is also a register of trusts, which is held by Her Majesty's Revenue and Customs (HMRC) and is concerned only with trustees liable to pay UK tax.
+There is also a register of trusts, which is held by His Majesty's Revenue and Customs (HMRC) and is concerned only with trustees liable to pay UK tax.
 It does not feature overseas trusts and is not freely open.
 The UK is due to implement a register for overseas companies that own property in the UK.
+In October 2025, the UK Government announced that the digital filing fee for annual confirmation statements will rise from £34 to £50, from February 2026.
+With a view to generating extra resources to improve the quality of information contained on the UK company register and to allow for the better combatting of fraud and financial wrongdoing.

 In the United Kingdom until the electoral reforms of the late 19th century, a common electoral abuse involved so-called faggot voters, nominal owners of property who were not the beneficial owners.